Jean-Pierre Jabouille: Formula One

 Jabouille was signed up by Formula One team Renault to develop their new 1.5l turbocharged engine for 1977.
 The RS01 car debuted at the 1977 British Grand Prix, but initially the turbo engine (a first for Formula One) was fragile and suffered from severe turbo lag, making it difficult to drive on tight circuits.
 However, Jabouille, who was an engineer by trade persevered and developed the RS01 throughout, recording several notable qualifying positions in 1978, and landed the marque's first points with 4th place at the United States Grand Prix East at Watkins Glen, a circuit particularly tough on fuel consumption- one of the Renault turbo's biggest weaknesses.

 1979 saw Renault expand to run a second car for René Arnoux.
 Jabouille secured Renault's first Formula One pole at the South African Grand Prix, and then won their first victory, fittingly at the French Grand Prix, also from pole.
 This was the first victory for a turbocharged car in Formula One.
 He took two more poles, at the German and Italian Grands Prix, but poor reliability meant the win was his only score.

-In 1980 Jabouille took two more poles and another win at the Austrian Grand Prix.
-However, a suspension failure in the Canadian Grand Prix caused a sizeable accident, which left him with a broken leg, just after he had signed with Ligier for 1981.

-His injuries saw him sit out the first two races of the 1981 season, but it soon became clear he wasn't fully fit, failing to qualify for two of his four attempts, at which point he decided to retire from Formula One.
-Subsequently he stayed with Ligier and became team manager in 1982.
+In 1980, Jabouille took two more poles and another win at the Austrian Grand Prix.
+A suspension failure in the Canadian Grand Prix caused a sizeable accident, which left him with a broken leg, just after he had signed with Ligier for 1981.
+His injuries saw him sit out the first two races of the 1981 season, but it soon became clear he was not fully fit, failing to qualify for two of his four attempts, at which point he decided to retire from Formula One.
+Subsequently, he stayed with Ligier and became team manager in 1982.
 In 1984 he transferred to Ligier's joint entry with Curb Racing in the 1984 CART series, as team manager.